AchoArnold/discount-for-student-dev/README.md

 ## Web Hosting

   * [Digital Ocean](https://www.digitalocean.com) - Digital Ocean provides $100 in hosting credit for every student that signs up for the [Github Student Developer Pack](https://education.github.com/pack).

+## Design and Photo Editing

+  * [Sketch](https://backend.bohemiancoding.com/store/edu/) - 50% off your copy of Sketch when you get an educational license.

 ## SaaS